yodrew/yodrew.github.io/_pages/design.md

 A good building for the long-term is round or has five or more walls in a regular polygon.
 Walls can be rectangles.
 Right angles where floors meet walls are fine.
 But not where walls meet ceilings or each other, as in orthogonal floor plans.

 Happily, a handful of elegant, cheap, quick, [round shelter designs](/other/links) exist for new buildings.
-My hygienic house [plan](/plan) below, is also one.
+They include my hygienic house, below.

 It turns out that rectilinear construction is not simpler or easier.
 It's just a frame of mind.